 Patrick is a member of the Indiana State Bar Association, Lake County Bar Association, Porter County Bar Association and one of the founding members of the Calumet American Inns of Court in Lake County, Indiana.
 Patrick is a recent Past Chair of the Litigation Section for the Indiana State Bar Association.
 He is a past sustaining member of the Indiana Trial Lawyers Association and the American Bar Associations.
 He has also served as a Judge Pro Tem in both Lake and Porter County courts.

-Patrick is current member of the Indiana Dunes Tourism board and a member of the City of Portage Hearing Authority for the Enforcement of Building Standards board.
+Patrick is current member of the Indiana Dunes Tourism board.

 Patrick began his law practice at Singleton, Crist, Austgen & Sears in Munster, Indiana in 1993.
 He left their firm after eleven years with the last four years spent as a partner.
 He joined Millbranth & Bush in Valparaiso, Indiana as a partner in 2004.
 In 2012 he decided he needed a change of scenery and began practicing Of Counsel for Rhame & Elwood in Portage, Indiana.